Rising-Stars-by-Sunshine/Jiayang-Hong/README.md

 My name is Jiayang Hong, and I am a junior at Duke Kunshan University, majoring in data science with a deep interest in machine learning and cryptocurrency.
 Alongside my academic pursuits, I am passionate about sports, dedicating much of my spare time to weight training.
 Also I used to be a player at Duke rugby club,which I found both challenging and rewarding.

 ## About the Repo
-This repository contains my solutions for the Problem Set 1 of the course COMSCI/ECON 206 Computational Microeconomics, instructed by Prof. Luyao Zhang at DKU.
+This repository contains my solutions for the Problem Sets of the course COMSCI/ECON 206 Computational Microeconomics, instructed by Prof. Luyao Zhang at DKU.

 ## Table of Contents